-This hammock has four poles for support for extra stability and added hammock area, but still swings like a traditional hammock (sort of).
-Also, the stand means that this type of hammock can be set up anywhere — even in a treeless backyard.
+This has four poles for support for extra stability and added hammock area, but still swings like a traditional hammock (sort of).
+Also, the DIY hammock stand means that this can be set up anywhere — even in a treeless backyard.

 Yet another stand-alone hammock-type chair, this wire frame hammock is stylish and — with the right cushions — super comfortable.
 It’s even possible to get one that has a built-in shade umbrella.

-This type of hammock is essentially a bed, suspended from a tree.
-This style of hammock doesn’t give a lot of swing, but it has much more room for more people.
+This is essentially a bed, suspended from a tree.
+This style of DIY hammock stand doesn’t give a lot of swing, but it has much more room for more people.
 Covered in lots of pillows and blankets, this makes a cozy spot for homework or even a picnic.

-If traditional hammocks don’t appeal to you, try out the pod style.
+If traditional ones don’t appeal to you, try out the pod style.

 Hanging sphere chair